 The trip from Chiang Mai to the Sticky Waterfalls is about an hour and a half.
 The attraction is about 60 km north of the Old City, up Route 1001, in the Sri Lanna National Park.

 The photos of this place hardly do it justice.
 Go there and see for yourself how amazing the waterfalls are.
-This was one of Angela’s family’s favorite places to visit in Chiang Mai during their two-week visit in March 2014.
+This was one of Angela’s family’s favorite places to visit in Chiang Mai during their two-week visit.
 We highly recommended checking it out!